rstraub/rstraub.github.io/_drafts/must-read-books-for-junior-software-developers.md

 Note that every single book in this list is great, and the order does not imply one book is better than the other.
 Please feel free to read them in any order you like!

-With that out of the way, let's dive into the books!
+With that out of the way, let's dive into the books.

 ## Apprenticeship Patterns 🧑‍🎓

 **Why This Book?**

-Apprenticeship Patterns offers strategies to improve your career.
-It gives you a toolbox for ways to learn and grow as a software developer.
+How do you go about growing from an **apprentice coder** to a **master software craftsman**?
+Trial and error?
+No. You need a strategy, which is exactly what Apprenticeship Patterns offers.

 **Who Is It For?**

-Best suited to developers at the beginning to midway in their career.
-Easy to read, and no previous experience required.
+Are you an ambitious coder eager to learn?
+Do you struggle with your approach to growth, or are you curious to learn about more ways to do so?
+Apprenticeship Patterns is what you're looking for.

 **Key Takeaways**

 Growing as a software developer is hard.
-To make matters worse not only do you need to learn, you also need approaches on **how to grow**.
+To make matters worse not only do you need to learn a ton, you need approaches on **how to grow**.
 This book provides concrete ways to do so, presented as a catalog of patterns.
+These patterns range from assuming the right mindset to grow, to seeking out communities that help you learn.

 Apprenticeship Patterns showed me ways to learn that I never considered.
-A few patterns in here took me years to uncover by myself, so save yourself the trouble and take the shortcut.
+It helped my broaden my horizons.
+A few patterns in the book took me years to uncover by myself, so save yourself the trouble and take the shortcut.

 ## The Pragmatic Programmer 🧑‍💻

 **Why This Book?**

-The Pragmatic Programmer is invaluable as it provides heuristics to practice effective software development.
+Have you ever experienced a voice in your head, whispering advice that turned out to prevent you from making a huge mistake?
+The Pragmatic Programmer will help you develop that consciousnous for code.

 **Who Is It For?**

-Developers of any skill level benefit from reading (or re-reading) this book.
-No previous experience required.
+Do you wan't to develop a "spider-sense" for when code is well- or illwritten?
+Are you missing guidelines for the craft of software development?
+This is the book for you.

 **Key Takeaways**

 What makes an effective developer?
-Yes skills matter, but mindset matters even more.
-This book will teach you the mindset that will make you a great developer.
-Touching on anything from programming best practices, how to build a valuable skillset to recognizing issues in code, this title has it.
+Technical prowess?
+Knowledge of a language or framework?
+Yes those matter, but I'd argue mindset matters even more.
+This book will teach you the mindset, and heuristics that will make you a great developer.
+Touching on anything from programming best practices to recognizing and preventing issues in code, this title has it.

-This title is very dear to me, as it's message of mindset was precisely what I was looking for at the time.
+The Pragmatic Programmer is dear to me, as it's message of mindset was precisely what I was looking for at the time.
 It puts into words a lot of unwritten rules, and ideas.
 Reading it was a pivotal moment in my career.

 ## Clean Code 🧼

 **Why This Book?**

+Who do we write code for?
+The computer does not care if our code is comprehensible, humans do.
 Clean Code contains crucial lessons on how to write maintainable code.

 **Who Is It For?**

-Programmers who have little experience benefit most from reading Clean Code.
-Experienced developers might still pick up a few lessons if they haven't read it yet.
+Programmers who have seek to improve the understandability of their code benefit from reading Clean Code.
+If you are an apprentice or journeyman software developer, this should be on your list.

 **Key Takeaways**

 What makes code "clean"?
 Is it the elegance of its algorithm?
 Is it performance?
-Clean Code teaches you the most important heuristic of all: clean code is easy to comprehend for its (future) readers.
-It also answers the all-important question: why should we write clean code.
+Clean Code teaches you the most important heuristic of all: **clean code is easy to comprehend** for its readers.
+It also answers the all-important question: why should we write clean code to begin with.

 Clean Code offers guidance on how to get from good to great code.
 It does so with lots of examples and gradually builds from the tiniest detail, such as comments, to putting it all together in an entire system.